Changing Your Career to Teaching

 - Retraining & Professional Development: Going back to school will give you a chance to learn your new career and provide you with a greater understanding of the role and how to sustain employment within that area.

-- Interchangeable Skills: Take a solid look at your skills and determine those that can be applied across different careers.
-For example, teachers must possess the ability to be creative, organized, disciplined, and self-directed; if you have these skills, showcase them.
+- Interchangeable Skills: Research and dig deep for your transferable skills that are relevant to teaching.
+Determine the the traits and strengths you possess that can be applied to the education sector.
+For example, teachers must possess the ability to be creative, organized, disciplined, and self-directed; if you have these skills, showcase them in your resume, cover letter, and interview.

 - Maximizing Your Skill Set/Your Resume: Your resume must emphasize your relevant past career achievements and contributions; be proud to list each and every one.
 Learn what a principals or school districts are looking for when hiring teachers; their goals and objectives and where they are headed.
 Once you have drafted your resume, get feedback from someone you trust.